etola/UFM/README.md

 This branch contains the data downloading and processing instructions, example and full training scripts used to create UFM.

+## ⚠️ Branch Under Construction
+This repository is currently under cleaning.
+Some components — such as requirements.txt, documentation, and references — are incomplete or subject to change.

 ## Updates
 - [2025/10/21] Complete training and most data processing scripts.
 - [2025/10/20] Benchmark & data script for primary results.